mollywilliams/grace-notes.github.io/_topics/adam.md

 1 Cor.
 15:23 and 24 set forth the order of resurrections.

-"But each in his own order: Christ the first fruits, after that those who are Christ’s at His coming, then comes the end, when He delivers up the kingdom to the God and Father, when he has abolished all rule and all authroity and power.
+> "But each in his own order: Christ the first fruits, after that those who are Christ’s at His coming, then comes the end, when He delivers up the kingdom to the God and Father, when he has abolished all rule and all authority and power."

 The word for order in this passage has to do with human organizations of various kinds.
 Primarily, it is a word used of military formations.
 In a